crowbar/barclamp-crowbar/doc/devguide/documentation/formatting.md

 `[Link Contents](Link URL)`

-For relative links, use the doc name and simply drop the .md extension.
+For relative links, use the doc name with the extension.
 You can navigate the docs tree using relative paths, e.g.: ../to_parent.
-For example, [sibling doc](topic).
+For example, [sibling doc](topic.md).

 #### WYSIWG Editing